What is Carbon Molecular Sieve?

 Carbon Molecular Sieve (CMS) Use Cases

-Carbon Molecular Sieve is the go to material for on-site gas separation especially nitrogen generation.
-Its tiny, uniform pores perfectly trap smaller molecules like oxygen, carbon dioxide, and other particles while allowing larger nitrogen molecules to flow through.
-This molecular “sieving” action delivers ultra-high purity nitrogen (up to 99.999 %) with minimal energy input and a compact system footprint.
-On-site nitrogen generators use CMS for metal heat treatment, food packaging, laser cutting, tire inflation, and more.
-And in air separation units for specialty gases in semiconductor and pharmaceutical industries.
+Carbon Molecular Sieve is the go-to material for on site gas separation, especially nitrogen generation.
+Its tiny, uniform pores trap smaller molecules such as oxygen, carbon dioxide, and other particles, while allowing larger nitrogen molecules to pass through.
+This molecular “sieving” action delivers ultra high purity nitrogen (up to 99.999 %) with minimal energy input and a compact system footprint.
+On site nitrogen generators use CMS for metal heat treatment, food packaging, laser cutting, tire inflation, and more.
+And in air separation units for specialty gases in the semiconductor and pharmaceutical industries. read more>>

 Key Features of Carbon Molecular Sieves